 * How do I really feel about the people in my life?
 Are some people in it because I am afraid to be alone and I use them as a means to abate my own fear?
 Or are they individuals I can trust who are of quality nature, meaning they lead healthy lives and seek to affiliate themselves on a personal level only with those who are interested in giving back as much or more than they “get” by their own impulses of human nature?

 * When I HAVE an emotion, do I know how to describe it?
 If so, have I done so in public or to a witness who will hold me emotionally and medically responsible for processing it in a healthful manner — regardless of whether or not the emotion I experience is positive or a self-perceived negative?

 * What have I done lately to ensure my own neuroplasticity remains FLEXIBLE?

 * How much time do I physically allow survival instinct driven neural responses to overtake my mind?
 How much TIME do I allow to pass when FIGHT mode kicks in?
-Do I allow my FIGHT mechanism freeze in my mind in an open position?
+Do I allow my FIGHT mechanism to freeze my mind in an open position?

 * Am I stuck in a hyper adrenal flush — trapping my mind in fight, flight, freeze mode — reacting based on nurtured instincts no longer healthy or helpful to my own or anyone else’s survival?

-* Is what comes out of my mouth as vibrations that present as WORD CHOICE accurate (meaning true and being presented in a clarified, socially complete and appropriate way)?
+* Is what comes out of my mouth as vibrations that present as WORD CHOICE accurate (meaning true and being presented in a clarified, socially complete, and appropriate way)?

 * Is what I have to say something that adds benefit to the world or does it in some way improve the life of a listener and or of a reader if they grok the gist of what I am saying?